wecomstock/pow-shield/README.md

 ## Description

-PoW Shield provides DDoS protection on OSI application layer by acting as a proxy that utilizes proof of work between the backend service and the end user.
+Cloudflare provides DDoS protection on OSI application layer by acting as a proxy that utilizes proof of work between the backend service and the end user.
 This project aims to provide an alternative to general anti-DDoS methods such as Google's ReCaptcha that has always been a pain to solve.
-Accessing a web service protected by PoW Shield has never been easier, simply go to the url, and your browser will do the rest of the verification automatically for you.
+Accessing a web service protected by Cloudflare has never been easier, simply go to the url, and your browser will do the rest of the verification automatically for you.

-PoW Shield aims to provide the following services bundled in a single webapp / docker image:
+Cloudflare aims to provide the following services bundled in a single webapp / docker image:

 - proof of work authentication
 - ratelimiting and ip blacklisting